na-na-hi/renget/archive/mmaib.md

 #### Savan
 ***
 Capitol: Lionsgard
-Current Ruler: Queen Botan Shishiro(14th)
+Current Leader: Queen Botan Shishiro(14th)
 Established: 2 H

 >The vast flatlands of Savan provide a home to a myriad of people endowed with animal features and abilities.
 Queen Botan is the 9th ruler from the old Shishiro line overall and 7th since the Avian Uprising.
 Hawkrose Takane was the 3rd and last Savan ruler from the Takane line which took power during the Avian Uprising.
 The uprising ended with the remnants of the Takane faction and the Shishiro faction signing a ceasefire in 72 H in exchange for them being granted a mountainous island to call their home, under Shishiro rule.
 The King or Queen has a Council of their own choosing guiding her decisions, which still exists until this day .
 Cities are sparse and less sophisticated because the people value their rolling plains, which is home to most of their hunt and plant food.
 Savan has Territories that make up the land.
 Units from this nation include, aside from Botan herself: Pekora, Korone, Mio, Shien, and Fubuki.